 Villa Selmunett: A peaceful Naxxar edge homestay, offering garden views and heartfelt hospitality.
 Book here.

 Naxxar is a convenient base for exploring Malta.
 Yet, getting around Malta by bus can be time-consuming.
-For those keen on seamless travel, having a car is a game-changer.
-Consider checking out Discover Cars for reliable rental options.
+If you stay in Malta for a week or longer, I recommend renting a car.
+Check out Discover Cars for reliable rental options.

 The town has everything you need.
 From local shops, gyms, and spas to restaurants, Naxxar ensures a comfortable stay.
 But, if you’re envisioning a beach holiday, remember that Naxxar isn’t coastal.
 The nearest beaches are about 25 minutes away by car, making it essential to plan beach outings.